Cost of goods sold

-Cost of goods sold (COGS) is the carrying value of goods sold during a particular period.
+Cost of goods sold (COGS) (also cost of products sold (COPS), or cost of sales) is the carrying value of goods sold during a particular period.

 Costs are associated with particular goods using one of the several formulas, including specific identification, first-in first-out (FIFO), or average cost.
 Costs include all costs of purchase, costs of conversion and other costs that are incurred in bringing the inventories to their present location and condition.
 Costs of goods made by the businesses include material, labor, and allocated overhead.
 The costs of those goods which are not yet sold are deferred as costs of inventory until the inventory is sold or written down in value.

 Overview

 Many businesses sell goods that they have bought or produced.
 When the goods are bought or produced, the costs associated with such goods are capitalized as part of inventory (or stock) of goods.
 These costs are treated as an expense in the period the business recognizes income from sale of the goods.

 Determining costs requires keeping records of goods or materials purchased and any discounts on such purchase.
 In addition, if the goods are modified, the business must determine the costs incurred in modifying the goods.
 Such modification costs include labor, supplies or additional material, supervision, quality control, and use of equipment.
 Principles for determining costs may be easily stated, but application in practice is often difficult due to a variety of considerations in the allocation of costs.

 Cost of goods sold may also reflect adjustments.
 Among the potential adjustments are decline in value of the goods (i.e., lower market value than cost), obsolescence, damage, etc.

 When multiple goods are bought or made, it may be necessary to identify which costs relate to which particular goods sold.
 This may be done using an identification convention, such as specific identification of the goods, first-in-first-out (FIFO), or average cost.
 Alternative systems may be used in some countries, such as last-in-first-out (LIFO), gross profit method, retail method, or a combinations of these.

 Cost of goods sold may be the same or different for accounting and tax purposes, depending on the rules of the particular jurisdiction.
 Certain expenses are included in COGS.
 Expenses that are included in COGS cannot be deducted again as a business expense.
 COGS expenses include: